PlasmaControl/DESC/docs/installation.rst

     cd DESC
     sed -i '/jax/d' ./requirements.txt

-In the requirements.txt fiel, change the scipy version from
+In the requirements.txt file, change the scipy version from

 .. code-block:: sh